erithobra/databases/mongo-nosql-intro-lesson/README.md

 In our app, we have decided that all bank accounts will be retrieved through a person.
 This decision allows us to include a reference on the person document only.

-Implementing the above scenario is as simple as assigning a _bankAccount_ document's *_id* to a new field in our person document:
+Implementing the above scenario is as simple as assigning a _bankAccount_ document's *_id* to a new field in our person document.

 Let's first create a bank account: